Logie Kirk

-Logie Kirk is an isolated but operational church east of Stirling in central Scotland serving Church of Scotland pastoral duties in the areas of Cambuskenneth, Bridge of Allan, Causewayhead (eastern Stirling), and formerly the estate of Airthrey Castle (now the grounds of Stirling University).
+Logie Kirk, considered something of a ‘hidden gem, is nestled in a tranquil spot beneath Dumyat at the Western side of the Ochil Hills, east of Stirling in central Scotland.
+It serves Church of Scotland pastoral duties in the areas of Cambuskenneth, Bridge of Allan, Causewayhead (eastern Stirling), and formerly the estate of Airthrey Castle (now the grounds of Stirling University).

 The church lies on the B998 close to the junction with the A91, between Stirling and Menstrie, or more accurately between the Wallace Monument and Blairlogie.

 Old Kirk

 The church is one of the oldest Christian sites in Scotland, being established during the reign of King David I of Scotland (between 1124 and 1153).
-A church dedicated to St Serf was built here by at least 1183.
+A church was built here by ay least 1183 and local tradition suggests it was dedicated to St Serf.
+There are indications of an older Christian establishment: there are up to four 10th/11th century hogbacks in the cemetery.
 The church was rebuilt in 1380 and survived in use until after the Reformation (1560).
 The current ruins are from a church commissioned by Rev Alexander Fargy who served the parish from 1560 to 1592.
 The church was ruinous in 1684 and Rev George Shaw organised its reconstruction.
 The rebuilding was undertaken by Tobias Bauchop of Alloa.

 The manse stood to the west in the grounds of Airthrey Castle and dated from around 1590, Rev Fargy having resided in Tullibody.
-A new manse was built in 1698 by Rev Douglas.
+A new manse was built in 1698 by Rev Alexander Douglas.

 The church was originally linked to a priory at North Berwick under the diocese of Dunblane Cathedral but post-Reformation came under the patronage of Robert, Lord Elphinstone.

 The remnants of the original church lie to the north of the current church (at 56.15072°N 3.90875°W).
-The tiny churchyard has many ancient stones (including some 12th century hogback graves) and several notable burials:
+The tiny churchyard has many ancient stones (including some 10th/11th century hogback graves) and several notable burials: